mqandil/pynance/README.md

 cd pynance
 pip install -e .
 ```
-This is the most up-to-date version of `PortfolioOptimizer`
+This is the most up-to-date version of `pynance`

-## Optimal Portfolios
+## Portfolio Optimizer
+`portfolio_optimizer` optimizes portfolios of selected stock data using Markowitz's Modern Portfolio Theory.
+Portfolios can currently be optimized by maximum sharpe ratio or minimum standard deviation.
+A portfolio's capital allocation line may also be determined.

 ### Maximum Sharpe Ratio Portfolio
-Retreive a pie chart including stock portfolio weights and a chart of portfolio weights for chosen stocks with `pc(ticker_list).max_sharpe_portfolio()`.
+Retreive a dataframe of expected returns and standard deviation, or a dataframe or pie chart including stock portfolio weights with `max_sharpe_portfolio()`.
 ```python
 >>> from pynance import portfolio_optimizer as po
 >>> ticker_list = ['MSFT', 'PG', 'HLI']